roeltje788/brum/README.md

 Brum is both created and tested on a Ubuntu 18.04 system.
 Having all dependecies for Brum (see section dependencies) and a python3 interperter will probably work, but a Linux distrobution will probably give the most stable results.

+### Python

+The minimum version of python is currently: 3.3
+A lower version will probably give errors.

 ## File size limitations

 Currently Brum uses an integer internally to loop through the lines.
 Save would be to stay below  2,000,000,000 lines in an input file.